Dre Campbell Farm

 6. Handpicking

-A simple but laborious method to keep white flies off plants is to remove them by hand.
+A laborious but straightforward method to keep whiteflies off plants is to remove them by hand.

-For the squeamish, soft cloth or pieces of kitchen towel can be used on the leaves to collect up and destroy the small white bugs.
-Also, cut any infected parts off of your crops.
+A soft cloth or a piece of a kitchen towel can be used on the leaves to collect and destroy these pests.
+Also, cut any infected parts off your crops.

 7. Worm Castings